Transcutaneous Electrical Nerve Stimulation (TENS)

 Some guidelines when using TENS

 • Before using TENS for the first time, talk to your therapist to make sure you don't have any "contra-indications".
-People with some conditions should not use TENS.
-Based on your medical history, your therapist can help make sure TENS is safe for you.
+Contraindications are health conditions that would make it too risky to use TENS.
+Based on your medical history, your physiotherapist can make sure you don't have any contraindications, and confirm TENS is safe for you.
+See section below for a list of some contraindications.

 • Before applying the electrodes, it is important to remove all lotions, oils, or other applications to the skin.
-It is beneficial to shave hair from the local area where the electrodes will be applied.
+Consider shaving hair from the area where the electrodes will be applied.

-• We suggest altering the electrode placement slightly each time you put them on, to reduce the risk of skin irritation.
+• We suggest slightly altering the electrode location each time you put them on, to reduce the risk of skin irritation.

 • The tingling sensation should feel comfortable enough to allow you to complete daily tasks and activities.
 It should not be painful.